Here’s the scene. A “mature” couple is sitting companionably together in the living room, reading. He looks over the top of his paper.

 Send your body some luv: “The mind is the most powerful beauty tool in your makeup bag,” writes one woman.

 Stop the negative chatter, says MiddlesexMD advisor, MaryJo Rapini, who writes frequently about body image issues.
-In this blog post, MaryJo lists 15 things you should say to your body, such as: “You are my body, and I claim you, and I will take care of you.”
+She recommends telling yourself,“You are my body, and I claim you, and I will take care of you.”
 And: “I love the way you make me distinguishable that someone can recognize me by my voice, my eyes, or the gait of my walk.”

 Do sensual things for yourself and with your partner: Have a massage.
 Luxuriate in a scented bath.
 Go all out, if you can, with a week (or a weekend) at a spa.
 When your body is touched respectfully and sensually, it helps you to remember how good it feels.